 The Pedaling Astronomer Project began as an astronomy/bicycling-outreach/education effort focused solely on the August 2017 Great American Eclipse.
 When I set out in May of 2016, I did not intend to pedal beyond that event.

-But the project’s impact exceeded my wildest expectations, plus it was ridiculously fun, so I continue with the simplest of plans: Keep pedaling throughout the USA, sharing views of the Sun, Moon and planets with all I meet.
+But the project’s impact exceeded my wildest expectations, plus it was ridiculously fun, so I continue with the simplest of strategies: Keep pedaling throughout the USA, sharing views of the Sun, Moon and planets with all I meet.

 What I hope to achieve through the project is equally simple: Show, don’t just tell, that both astronomy and bicycling are fun, accessible and well worth pursuing.